thunderbird89/esf/stories/story-ex-mero-mutu.md

 Alves turned back from the window.
 "Rumors?"

 Leite spoke up.
-"There's been chatter in defense circles about breakthrough technologies, sir.
-Advanced propulsion systems, new materials, AI-assisted flight controls.
-Nothing concrete, but if even half of what's being discussed becomes operational..."
+"There's been chatter about breakthrough technologies, sir.
+Advanced propulsion, new materials, AI-assisted flight controls.
+Nothing concrete, but if half becomes operational..."

 > "We wait," Alves said quietly.
-"We maintain our current capabilities and wait for better options to emerge."
+"We maintain current capabilities and wait for better options."

-It wasn't the decisive modernization program that Portugal needed, but it was pragmatic.
-In an uncertain world, sometimes the best strategy was patience.
+It wasn't the decisive modernization program Portugal needed, but it was pragmatic.

 > "Draft a recommendation to the Ministry," Alves ordered.
 "We extend the life of our F-16 fleet through 2030, continue evaluating alternatives, and maintain our commitment to NATO operations with current assets.
 Make it clear that this is a strategic pause, not a surrender of our modernization goals."

-As his staff began gathering their materials, Alves allowed himself a moment of frustration.
-Portugal deserved better options than this.
-But in a world where traditional allies were proving unreliable and alternatives were proving inadequate, sometimes you had to make do with what you had.
+As his staff gathered their materials, Alves allowed himself a moment of frustration.
+Portugal deserved better options.
+But in a world where traditional allies proved unreliable and alternatives inadequate, sometimes you made do with what you had.

-The two F-16s completed their approach and disappeared from view, leaving only the empty sky and the promise of another day of making difficult decisions with imperfect information.

 ## Chapter 2: Contact

 ### Atlantic Ocean, 150 km west of Lisbon
 ### May 21, 2025 - 1430 hours

-The Atlantic stretched endlessly below them, a canvas of deep blue marked only by the occasional whitecap.
-Lieutenant Miguel Freitas adjusted his grip on the stick of his F-16C, call sign *Watchful 1*, maintaining the steady patrol pattern that had become routine over the past week.
-To his right and slightly behind, Sergeant Santos Leite flew *Watchful 2*, his aircraft maintaining perfect formation discipline despite the monotony of the mission.
+The Atlantic stretched endlessly below them, deep blue marked by occasional whitecaps.
+Lieutenant Miguel Freitas adjusted his grip on the stick of his F-16C, call sign *Watchful 1*, maintaining the steady patrol pattern that had become routine.
+To his right, Sergeant Santos Leite flew *Watchful 2*, maintaining perfect formation despite the monotony.

 > "Beautiful day for flying," Leite's voice crackled through the radio, tinged with the casual boredom that came with routine patrol work.

 > "Could be worse," Freitas replied, scanning his instruments.
 "At least we're not sitting in a briefing room listening to procurement presentations."

-They were forty minutes into a standard two-hour patrol, flying at twenty-five thousand feet along Portugal's Atlantic air defense identification zone.
-It was the kind of mission that filled logbooks but rarely made headlines - keeping watch over empty ocean while civilian airliners followed their commercial corridors far to the north and south.
+Forty minutes into a standard two-hour patrol at twenty-five thousand feet along Portugal's Atlantic air defense identification zone.
+The kind of mission that filled logbooks but rarely made headlines - watching empty ocean while civilian airliners followed commercial corridors to the north and south.

 Freitas checked his navigation display.
-They were approaching the western boundary of their patrol sector, where they would execute a standard turn to begin their eastbound leg.
-The radar scope showed the usual clutter of distant commercial traffic, all properly identified and following expected flight paths.
+They were approaching the western boundary, where they would execute a standard turn eastbound.
+The radar scope showed usual commercial traffic, all properly identified and following expected flight paths.

 Nothing unusual.
-Nothing worth reporting.

 > "Watchful 1, turning to heading zero-nine-zero," Freitas announced, banking his F-16 into the turn.
 Leite followed smoothly, the two aircraft maintaining their defensive formation as they settled onto their new course.

-The radio chatter from Lisbon Control was sparse - a few course corrections for commercial traffic, weather updates, and the routine position reports that kept the air traffic system functioning.
-Portugal's slice of Atlantic airspace was typically quiet, lacking the complexity of more congested European corridors.
+Radio chatter from Lisbon Control was sparse - course corrections, weather updates, routine position reports.
+Portugal's Atlantic airspace was typically quiet, lacking the complexity of congested European corridors.

-Freitas was contemplating whether to request permission for some tactical maneuvering to break up the monotony when his radar warning receiver gave a soft chirp.
+Freitas was contemplating requesting tactical maneuvering when his radar warning receiver chirped.

 New contacts.

-He glanced at his radar display, expecting to see another commercial flight that had strayed slightly off course.
-Instead, he saw two contacts approaching from the northwest, moving fast and at their altitude.
+He glanced at his radar display, expecting another commercial flight slightly off course.
+Instead, two contacts approached from the northwest, moving fast at their altitude.

 > "Santos, are you seeing this?"

-Leite's voice came back sharp and focused, the boredom instantly gone.
+Leite's voice came back sharp, boredom gone.
 "Affirmative.
 Two contacts, bearing three-two-zero, range sixty kilometers and closing.
 Speed...
 Jesus, Miguel, they're doing at least Mach 1.5."

 Freitas felt his pulse quicken.
-Military aircraft at that speed in Portuguese airspace without clearance was unusual, to put it mildly.
-He cycled through his radar modes, trying to get a better picture of the approaching contacts.
+Military aircraft at that speed in Portuguese airspace without clearance was unusual.
+He cycled through radar modes, trying to get a better picture.

 > "IFF interrogation negative," he reported.
 "No response to standard identification queries."

 > "Same here.
 Range fifty kilometers and still closing fast."

-This was no longer routine.
-Freitas keyed his radio to the air traffic control frequency.
+No longer routine.
+Freitas keyed his radio.
 "Lisbon Control, Watchful 1.
-We have two unidentified contacts approaching from the northwest, no IFF response, requesting identification and intentions."
+Two unidentified contacts approaching from the northwest, no IFF response, requesting identification and intentions."

-The response came back immediately, crisp and professional.
+The response came back crisp and professional.
 "Watchful 1, Lisbon Control.
 We show no scheduled military traffic in your sector.
 Unknown contacts not responding to our queries either.
 Maintain current heading and altitude, continue to monitor."

-Freitas exchanged a glance with Leite's aircraft, close enough to see his wingman's helmet turning as he searched the sky ahead.
+Freitas glanced toward Leite's aircraft, close enough to see his wingman's helmet turning as he searched the sky ahead.
 At their closing speed, visual contact would come soon.

 > "Range forty kilometers," Leite reported.
 "Still no weapons lock indication, but they're definitely military.
 Radar signature is consistent with fighter-class aircraft."

-The contacts were now close enough for Freitas to attempt a visual identification.
-He strained against his harness, scanning the sky ahead for the telltale glint of sunlight on metal that would give away an approaching aircraft.
+The contacts were close enough for visual identification.
+Freitas strained against his harness, scanning the sky for the telltale glint of sunlight on metal.

 There - two dark specks against the blue, barely visible but definitely there.